-This function returns the expected value of max $\{0, Z-X\}$, where Z is a standard normal random variable.
+The WBNORMSL function represents the standard normal linear loss function which returns the expected value of max $\{0, Z-X\}$, where Z is a standard normal random variable.
 In inventory modeling, WBNORMSL(X) is the expected amount that demand exceeds a level X, if demand has a normal distribution.
+For example, WBNORMSL(2) returns 0.008491.
 The syntax is: